bbmokhtari/django-translations/docs/reference/utils.rst

    Return the dissected info of a query lookup.

-   Dissects the query lookup and returns comprehensive information about it, like which relations did it follow, what field name and lookup did it contain and whether the field was translatable or not.
+   Dissects the query lookup and returns comprehensive information about it, like what relations does it follow, what field name and lookup does it contain and whether the field is translatable or not.

    :param model: The model which the query lookup filters.
    :type model: type(~django.db.models.Model)